-The work presented in this paper was performed in part while C. Berner was visiting the Department of Geography and Environmental Engineering at the Johns Hopkins University in the period September-December 2014.
-She would like to acknowledge Johns Hopkins University and co-author Associate Professor Seth Guikema, now at the University of Michigan, for making this stay possible, and memorable.
-The authors would like to give a special thanks to Dr. Laiyin Zhu for providing data for Table I. The authors are also grateful to four anonymous reviewers for useful comments and suggestions to earlier versions of this paper.
-The work has been partly founded by the Research Council of Norway through the PETROMAKS II research program (grant number 228335/E30), DNV GL, as well as by the US National Science Foundation through grant numbers CMMI-1149460 and SEES-1331399.
+The work presented in this article was performed in part while C. Berner was visiting the Department of Geography and Environmental Engineering at the Johns Hopkins University in the period September-December 2014.
+She would like to acknowledge Johns Hopkins University and co-author Associate Professor Seth Guikema, now at the University of Michigan, for making this stay possible and memorable.
+The authors would like to give a special thanks to Dr. Laiyin Zhu for providing data for Table I. The authors are also grateful to four anonymous reviewers for useful comments and suggestions to earlier versions of this article.
+The work has been partly funded by the Research Council of Norway through the PETROMAKS II research program (grant number 228335/E30), DNV GL, and by the U.S. National Science Foundation through grant numbers CMMI-1149460 and SEES-1331399.
 The financial support is gratefully acknowledged.
-The opinions expressed in this paper are those of the authors and do not necessarily represent the views of the funding agencies.
+The opinions expressed in this article are those of the authors and do not necessarily represent the views of the funding agencies.